tlehman/bin/README.md

 ### gi
 After [analyzing my bash history](http://tobilehman.com/blog/2013/06/18/analyzing-bash-history-and-fixing-typos/) I found it would be worthwhile to write this script, so that commonly mis-typed commands like `gi ts` and `gi tb` work as intented.

+### git-bq
+Git branch quick

 ### git-grepblame
 Git grep and git blame, together at last.

-### git-bq
+### git-log-display
-Git branch quick
+Step through git diffs, one commit at a time.
+Hit 'q' to step to previous commit, or 'Ctrl-C' to exit.

 ### hc
 HTTP Status Code lookup: